chbrandt/lakeFS/docs/deploy/onprem.md

    ⚠️ Notice that the lakeFS Blockstore type is set to `s3` - This configuration works with S3-compatible storage engines such as [MinIO](https://min.io/){: target="blank" }.
    {: .note }

-1. In the case the TLS/SSL termination is not done by your infrastrure's load balancer or cluster manager. lakeFS can be configure to listen and serve HTTPS by adding the following to the configuration:
+1. Whenever TLS/SSL is not terminated by your cluster manager or load balancer, add the following configuration to lakeFS to listen and serve HTTPS:

    ```yaml
    tls: